The Philadelphia experiment on the USS Eldridge remains one of the most famous governmental experiments to date. The only problem? It never happened.

-Today, most people are inclined to believe a theory put forth by Edward Dudgeon, a man who had worked as an electrician for the Navy and had been docked near the Eldridge in the summer of 1943.
+Today, most people are inclined to believe the explanation put forth by Edward Dudgeon, a man who had worked as a Navy electrician and was stationed near the USS Eldridge in the summer of 1943.

-Even though Dudgeon put forth an excellent explanation for the Philadelphia experiment, there are still those who choose to believe that the phenomenon was much more than it was.
-As there are no official documents to explain what transpired, the jury is still out on the truth.
+Even though Dudgeon put forth an excellent explanation for the Philadelphia experiment, there are still those who choose to believe the more exciting version.
+As there are no official documents explaining what transpired, technically speaking there’s no proof for either story.

 As for the USS Eldridge itself, it was transferred to Greece and rechristened the HS Leon before being used in exercises during the Cold War.
 Now, it lies in pieces, after being sold for scrap metal in the 90s.